we7ee/we7ee/README.md

 - 👋 Hi, I’m @we7ee
 - 👀 I’m interested in video games, music and skateboarding
-- 🌱 I’m currently learning SwiftUI
+- 🌱 I love to learn and try new things
 - 📫 You can reach me here on GitHub or on <a rel="me" href="https://iosdev.space/@we7ee">Mastodon</a> :)

 <!---